open-mmlab/mmengine/docs/en/examples/train_a_gan.md

 ```

-Use the function 'build_dataloader' in Runner to build the data loader.
+Use the function `build_dataloader` in Runner to build the dataloader.

 ```python
 import os